 If You Do Not Want To Appear In Court

 For most offenses for which a citation has been issued, fines can be paid online by using the Certified Payments website.
-Unless a warrant has been issued ordering your arrest, an online payment may also be made after your appearance date until at least five (5) business days before a scheduled trial date.
+Unless a warrant has been issued ordering your arrest, online payment may also be made after your appearance date until at least five (5) business days before a scheduled trial date.
+Payments can be made at the website you will be asked for a bureau code.
+That code is 8264044 and your account number will be your driver's license number.
+If you do not have a driver's license number you can use your Texas ID number or your date of birth.

 Pay the Acceptable Fine in Person or by Mail